 - (6).
 Participants explore a number of research-based approaches to the teaching of writing.
 Participants present successful teaching strategies in the area of writing across the curriculum and write extensively.
 Prerequisites: Admission by application only.
 Application deadline is April 1.
-(Su) - ELED 511 Teaching Mathematics and Science (3).
-Examination of cognitive theories for understandings of science and mathematics; instructional strategies which emphasize conceptual knowledge, hands-on activities and problem solving; use of technology in the classroom.
-(S) - ELED 515/RED 519 The Literacy Connection: Teaching Writing and Reading (3).
-Study of writing and reading development from childhood to adulthood, using varied strategies for teaching reading, understanding the reading-writing connection, organizing the classroom to teach reading and writing, creating written products, and examining assessment of reading and writing.
+(Su) - ELED 511 Trends in Science and Mathematics Education (3).
+Examination of cognitive theories for understanding of science and mathematics.
+In-depth look at trends including literacy, problem-solving, inquiry, discovery, and technology applications in the modern elementary classroom.
+(Su)

-ELED/RED 520 Multicultural Literacies (3).
+ELED/RED 520 Multiple Literacies (3).
 ELED 523 Induction to Teaching (4).

 Supervised classroom teaching experiences designed to put theory in practice and increase teaching skills.
 Prerequisites: EDF 578, RED 587, Consent of Field Placement Coordinator.
-Hours may be applied toward Master's degree with emphasis in Bilingual, Elementary, English as a Second Language or Reading/ Literacy education.
+Hours may be applied toward Master's degree with emphasis in Bilingual, Elementary, English as a Second Language or Reading/Literacy education.
 (F, S)

 - ELED/SED 532 Technology Integrated Curriculum (3).
 The focus for this course is to support educators in designing lessons and courses that focus on developing and deepening student understanding while incorporating technology resources.
 (Su) - ELED/SED 535 The Technology Rich Environment (3).
 This course is designed to implement units supported by technology, within a classroom setting, perform action research using advanced curriculum design and enhance technology skills within a K-12 classroom.
 Prerequisite: ELED 532.
 (F) - ELED/SED 537 Technology Leadership (3).
 This course is designed to support educators as they transition into becoming an instructional technology leader within their school and district.
 Prerequisites: ELED 532, and 535.
 (S) - ELED/SED 540 Creativity Across the Curriculum (3).
 A study of the theoretical and practical aspects of creativity.
 Introduction to major definitions, theories and research, techniques for teaching, adapting curriculum, instruments, enhancing personal creativity and encouraging creativity in children. - ELED/FCS 565 Child Guidance (3).
 ELED/FCS 565L Child Guidance Laboratory (1). - ELED 569 Workshop in Elementary Education (1-3).
 As announced.
 (Up to 3 cr. may count toward graduate degree with prior approval of graduate advisory committee.) - ELED 579 Individual Research in Elementary Education (1-3).
 Independent study.
 (May be repeated for a maximum of 4 cr.)
-Prerequisite: Consent of instructor. - ELED/FCS 582 Methods of Early Childhood Education (4).
+Prerequisite: Consent of instructor. - ELED/FCS 582 Methods of Early Childhood Education (4). - ELED/RED 581 Advanced Studies and Instructional Applications in Language Arts (3).
+A comprehensive study, based on principles of child growth and development and latest research in best practices of the language arts for the elementary and middle

-- ELED 583 Field Studies in Elementary Education (1-3).
-(May be repeated for a maximum of 6 cr.)
-Prerequisite: Consent of instructor.
-Approval for this course must be received prior to the semester taken. - ELED/FCS 584 Practicum in Early Childhood Education (6). - ELED 590 Graduate Project (1-6).
+- school.
+Major areas of consideration are trends, materials and techniques, and the integration of curriculum including the fine arts.
+The interrelationships of the communicative arts are given primary emphasis.
+Prerequisite: RED 517.
+(S) - ELED/FCS 584 Practicum in Early Childhood Education (6). - ELED 590 Graduate Project (1-6).
 A graduate project designed as a culminating exhibition of mastery of the content of the student's program. - ELED 591 Graduate Seminar in Elementary Education (1-3).
 Selection and study of a problem in the elementary school.
 A research report is required.
 Prerequisite: Permission of graduate advisory committee. - ELED 593 Topics in Elementary Education (1-3).
 As announced.
 (May be repeated with permission of advisor.) - ELED 599 Master's Thesis (1-6).
 (ELED 599 credit must total 6 cr. for graduate degree.)
 Prerequisite: Consent of graduate advisory committee.